Raambo 2: Soundtrack

 Arjun Janya has composed the songs for the film.

 Chuttu Chuttu

 Chuttu Chuttu song is the most viewed Kannada video song in YouTube.
 Chuttu Chuttu becomes the first Kannada song to cross 100 Million plus views.
 Chuttu Chuttu makes into Radio Mirchi top 20.
 In January 2020, it became the most viewed Kannada song on YouTube.
 Chuttu Chuttu First Kannada Song to Cross 100 Million Views On YouTube.
-Team of Raambo 2 celebrates the success of Chuttu Chuttu.
+Team of Raambo 2 celebrated the success of Chuttu Chuttu.

 Box office

 Raambo 2 opened very well at box-office and grossed more than 9 crores within 2 weeks of its release.
 The film completed 50 days run in 100 theatres and 25 days run in 125 theatres.

 Raambo 2 got positive reviews and the film completed 100 days at the box office and it became a comeback hit for Sharan after a string of flops.

 The film is slated to release in United States of America and Australia in June 2018.
 The movie had television premier on 16 September 2018 and had highest TRP rating as per BARC.